DaveBenham/VenomPremium/README.md

 By default the Slice V/Oct input only modulates the Slice frequency.
 If the Spice Track button is enabled, then the Slice V/Oct input is also applied to the Spice frequencies.

 ### SPICE SYNC button
 When enabled, the Spice Sync button causes the Slice square to hard sync the Spice waveforms.
 Positive Spice waveforms are synced on the rising edge of the Slice square wave, and Negative Spice waveforms are synced on the falling edge of the Slice square wave.
+Spice Sync is typically not useful when the Slice frequency is higher than the Spice frequencies.
+But when Slice is slower, the sync can produce harmonious results regardless what Spice frequencies are chosen.

 ### PW (pulse width) knob
 This knob always controls the positive width of the selected Slice waveform, whether it be Sine, Triangle, Square, or Saw.
 It also controls the pulse width of the square waveform, even if it is not selected.

-The knob ranges from 0% to 100%, with the default noon value of 50%.
+The knob ranges from 0% to 100%, with the default noon value at 50%.
 The positive portion of the waveform is stretched or shrunk to fit within the selected width.
 The negative portion is stretched or shrunk in the oposite direction so that the overall wavelength remains constant.

 ![Pulse Width Examples image](doc/PWexamples.png)